 3. Avoid Complicated Selling Scenarios.
 Consignment items, minimum bids, multiple offers for single items, Dutch Auctions can all be daunting if you've never handled them before.
 Avoid whenever possible.

 4. Great Support Staff.
 If you are using a volunteer, make sure that your Clerk, Spotters and others involved in the Live Auction have some experience under their belts.
 Having one rookie on the team is much easier when they are surrounded by old pros.

 5. Remember they are not a Professional.
-You've made the decision to use a non-professional for your fundraiser.
-Your expectations should be appropriate.
-Communicate to your volunteer that they should not try to 'become an auctioneer' overnight.
+You've made the decision to use an amatuer for your fundraiser.
+Expectations should be Measured and appropriate.
 Don't worry about the 'fast talking thing'.
 Just pace yourself and let the room carry you along through the bidding.

 6. Live items should all be Awesome.
-Selling Chicago Blackhawk's tickets a year after they win the Stanley Cup is not all that hard.
-Simply hold them up and hands will start flying in the air.
-Selling Chicago Cubs tickets in August when they are 21 games out of 1st place, is tough.
+Selling Sporting tickets a year after they win the World Championship is not very hard.
+Selling those same tickets when The team is 21 games out of 1st place, is A diofferent animal altogether.
 Stick with the best items and everything will go much smoother.

 7. Picking the Right Person.
-It's notabout 'knowing everyone in the room'.
+It's not about "knowing everyone in the room".
 On the contrary, that can be a dangerous crutch that can lead to all kinds of issues.
-Look for someone who is comfortable on stage with microphone.
-I'll take an Improv or local theater alum over a CEO any day of the week.
+Look for someone who is comfortable on stage with microphone And 400 people watching.
+I'll take a Stage Actor or Improv Alum over a CEO any day of the week.